 Master Terms and Conditions

 These Master Terms and Conditions comprise the terms of agreement for the display of Yahoo!
-JAPAN Promotional Ads (except for the advertising products specified by Yahoo Japan Corporation (“Yahoo”) ; hereinafter the same)including but not limited to Sponsored Search and Interest Match submitted with Yahoo by the client (the “Applicant”).
-If there is a disagreement between the terms of these Master Terms and Conditions and those of another agreement that has been entered into between Yahoo and the Applicant regarding the display of advertising (be it in the name of an “agency agreement” or any other name), that separate agreement will take precedence over these Master Terms and Conditions.
+JAPAN Ads (except for the advertising products specified by Yahoo Japan Corporation (“Yahoo”)) including but not limited to Search Ads and Display Ads submitted with Yahoo by the client (the “Applicant”).
+If there is any inconsistency between the terms of these Master Terms and Conditions and those of another agreement that has been entered into between Yahoo and the Applicant separately in writing or on the website regarding the display of advertising (be it in the name of an “agency agreement” or any other name), that separate agreement will take precedence over these Master Terms and Conditions.

 Article 1 Formation of Agreement